grnet/synnefo/docs/quick-install-admin-guide.rst

 astakos since the later has to prevent serving requests by unknown/unauthorized clients.

+Each oauth 2.0 client is identified by a client identifier (client_id).
+Moreover, the confidential clients are authenticated via a password (client_secret).
+Then, each client has to declare at least a redirect URI so that astakos will be able to validate the redirect URI provided during the authorization code request.
+If a client is trusted (like a pithos view) astakos grants access on behalf of the resource owner, otherwise the resource owner has to be asked.

 To register the pithos view as an OAuth 2.0 client in astakos, we have to run the following command::